dblandin/hello.devonblandin.com/views/resume.markdown

 ## :: employment

+* __October ‘12 — Present /__ dScout :: Software Engineer

+  Full-stack developer working with Ruby on Rails, Backbone.js, Redis, Memcached, PostgreSQL, and more for dScout, a web and mobile service that makes it incredibly easy to engage audiences in sharing real-world experiences, in the moment ideas and real-time feedback.

 * __June ‘09 — Present /__ Radio DePaul :: Web Developer/Designer

   Ruby on Rails, HTML/CSS, Javascript including Ajax, API Creation, Logo Design, Print & Web Ad Design, T-Shirt Design.
 Radio DePaul is currently running a unique Ruby on Rails system that I engineered integrating a PostgreSQL database, Amazon S3 file hosting, image manipulation, scheduling logic, role-based authentication, a RESTful API, and a robust back-end administrative interface.